-The United Nations Country Team (UNCT) Somalia consists of the 23 UN agencies, funds, programmes and organizations operating in Somalia and come together under the leadership of the UN Resident Coordinator for Somalia, Peter de Clercq.
+The United Nations Country Team (UNCT) Somalia consists of the 23 UN agencies, funds, programmes and organisations that operate in Somalia and come together under the leadership of the UN Resident Coordinator for Somalia, Peter de Clercq.

 Our interventions cover all of Somalia, with permanent offices in more than ten locations across the country, and a constant outlook for expanding our presence to deliver to areas and people most in need.
+We strive to develop sustainable solutions that ensure safety networks to guard against shocks and mitigate risk.
 More than 1600 UN staff currently live and work in Somalia.

-23 UN agencies are part of the UN Country Team for Somalia.
-Together with the UN Assistance Mission (UNSOM), and the UN Support Office for Somalia (UNSOS), they form the UN in Somalia family, and represent the largest aid footprint in Somalia.
+Twenty-three UN agencies are part of the UN Country Team for Somalia.
+Together with the UN Assistance Mission (UNSOM), and the UN Support Office for Somalia (UNSOS), they form the UN in Somalia family and represent the largest aid footprint in Somalia.